jun-eau/Slipstream/README.md

 > **If "Mod is out of date, waiting for an update" appears:** In the BakkesMod window (once running with Rocket League), go to "Settings", uncheck "Enable safe mode", and click "Yes" on the warning.

-> BakkesMod on Steam Deck in Gaming Mode may require navigating windows (using the `Steam` button).
+> **Steam Deck Users:** Navigating the BakkesMod window in Gaming Mode may require using the `Steam` button to access window controls.

 For detailed Linux help, see the [BakkesLinux guide](https://github.com/CrumblyLiquid/BakkesLinux) (Installation/Setup sections).
 </details>